-For the 8th year in a row, the St. Croix Valley has been chosen as an NEA Big Read community.
+In 2021, the St. Croix Valley was chosen as an NEA Big Read community for the 8th time.
 The NEA Big Read in the St. Croix Valley is a one book, one community program that brings together residents from throughout the lower St. Croix Valley in Minnesota and Wisconsin around a common book.
-Art programming in 2022 will be centered on themes found in An American Sunrise: Poems by U.S. Poet Laureate Joy Harjo.
+Programming in 2022 was centered on themes found in An American Sunrise: Poems by U.S. Poet Laureate Joy Harjo.

 Meet the Poets of Place

 In December 2021, ArtReach St. Croix announced the five St. Croix Valley poets who will be advocates and ambassadors for poetry and creativity in the lower St. Croix Valley through Poets of Place.
 Similar to a poet laureate program, the Poets of Place program seeks to be representative of the rich and diverse cultures of poetry in the region.

 Heidi Barr lives in Lindstrom, MN with her husband and daughter, where they tend to a large vegetable garden, explore nature and do their best to live simply.
 She works as a wellness coach, holds a master’s degree in Faith and Health Ministries and is the Managing Editor of Wayfarer Magazine.
 Author of several books of nonfiction, she is committed to cultivating ways of being that are life-giving and sustainable for people, communities, and the planet.
 Her next poetry collection, Slouching Toward Radiance, is forthcoming from Homebound Publications in 2022.